Elizabeth Barrett Browning: Publications

-Barrett Browning's first known poem was written at the age of six or eight, "On the Cruelty of Forcement to Man".
-The manuscript, which protests against impressment, is currently in the Berg Collection of the New York Public Library; the exact date is controversial because the "2" in the date 1812 is written over something else that is scratched out.
+Barrett Browning's first known poem "On the Cruelty of Forcement to Man" was written at the age of 6 or 8.
+The manuscript, which protests against impressment, is in the Berg Collection of the New York Public Library; the exact date is controversial because the "2" in the date 1812 is written over something else that is scratched out.

 Her first independent publication was "Stanzas Excited by Reflections on the Present State of Greece" in The New Monthly Magazine of May 1821; followed two months later by "Thoughts Awakened by Contemplating a Piece of the Palm which Grows on the Summit of the Acropolis at Athens".